Thijsvanede/Tiresias/README.md

 # Tiresias: Predicting Security Events Through Deep Learning
-This code was implemented as part of the IEEE S&P [DeepCASE](https://vm-thijs.ewi.utwente.nl/static/homepage/papers/deepcase.pdf) [1] paper.
+This code was implemented as part of the IEEE S&P [DeepCASE: Semi-Supervised Contextual Analysis of Security Events](https://vm-thijs.ewi.utwente.nl/static/homepage/papers/deepcase.pdf) [1] paper.
 We provide a Pytorch implementation of [Tiresias: Predicting Security Events Through Deep Learning](https://doi.org/10.1145/3243734.3243811) (CCS'18).
 We ask people to [cite](#References) both works when using the software for academic research papers.